RedHatInsights/insights-core/docs/api.rst

         ethtool = foreach_execute(ethernet_interfaces, "/sbin/ethtool %s")

 :py:func:`insights.core.spec_factory.foreach_collect`
-    foreach_collect subtitutes each element in provider into path and collects the files at the resulting paths.
+    foreach_collect substitutes each element in provider into path and collects the files at the resulting paths.
 This spec factory is typically utilized in combination with a simple_command or listdir spec factory to generate the input elements, for example::